Updated: Oct 15

 How many of you have ever heard or said the comment, “it wasn’t long enough” after coming back to work from a long weekend?
 Or maybe, “just needed a couple more days” or perhaps even, “urgh, It’s Monday already”?
-I know I for one have either heard or said these throughout the years.
+I know I, for one, have either heard or said these throughout the years.

-Anxiousness/anxiety can stem from chemical imbalances, trauma, or stress, just to name a few.
+Anxiousness/anxiety can stem from chemical imbalances, trauma, or stress, to name a few.
 Around the holiday’s these can all be further magnified.
 I am reminded of the years when I allowed thoughts of dread to take over before getting consistent with my wellness journey.
-I would get so wrapped up in the week ahead and the stress that was my normal working day, it significantly impacted the enjoyment I could have had in the moment.
+I would get so wrapped up in the week ahead and the stress that was my normal working day, it significantly impacted the enjoyment I could have had at the moment.

-Coming off the long holiday weekend it can be easy to let your thoughts go in the wrong direction.
+Coming off the long holiday weekend, it can be easy to let your thoughts go in the wrong direction.
 Thinking about the week or days ahead if left un-managed can bring about much anxiousness.
 I was reminded about the importance of this when Monday crossed my mind this afternoon.

 What do you do in these moments?
 For me, the very first thing I do is to redirect the negative to ones of empowerment and appreciation.
 This can look very different for all of us.
 Here are a few questions to help: